0x48piraj/edX-institution-logoz/README.md

 # edXLogoData

-> A `repo` which can only be completed by lots and lots contributions !
+> A `repo` which can only be completed by lots and lots of contributions !